SeanJM/transition-js/README.md

 ## Valid arguments for `.start`

-Start can take a list of `Nodes` as a coma separated arguments or a `function`
+Start can take a list of `Nodes` as coma separated arguments or a `function`

 Node List